 Read on for more details about this three-dog move, and thanks to their owners for sharing the story!

 What brought about your move to the UK?

 We were concerned at the rate Austin was growing and fell out of love with the city.
 In the end I really missed being in nature and felt a bit guilty that because of the heat we were really restricted about what we could do with the dogs.

 Have you ever moved a pet internationally before this?

 We looked at moving to Uruguay two years ago and went through PetRelocation then.
 They were amazing from the moment we made the phone call, but our move to Uruguay fell apart and happily we decided to move to the UK.
 I know from living there before that they are very strict with customs and laws regarding dogs, so I knew I needed help to make sure everything was in order.
 One mistake can cost you quarantine time and I really did not want that, so I knew from my last experience with PetRelocation that they could get the job done and I wouldn't have to stress myself stupid.

-What were some of your concerns going into the move?
+What were some of your initial concerns?

-How is life in the UK?
-Is it a dog-friendly place to be?
+Is Hastings a pet-friendly place to be?